julienvincent/cartographer/README.md

 ## JSON output format

-Internally the generation algorithm generates a simple data-structure which represents all blocks in their appropriate positions.
+Internally the generation algorithm produces a relatively simple data-structure which represents all blocks in their appropriate positions in 3D space.
 This intermediate data structure is then converted into whatever target output format is requested.
-The tool accepts exporting this data structure as standard JSON which allows you to build your own tools and translation algorithms for target formats not natively supported by cartographer.
+The tool accepts exporting this data structure as standard JSON which allows you to build your own tools and translation algorithms for target formats not natively supported by Cartographer.

-This data structure is structured as follows:
+This data structure looks as follows:

 ```json
 [